reproducible-agile/reproducible-agile.github.io/index.md

 are welcome.

-Workshop papers (< 1000 words) must be submitted via pull request to the GitHub repository [https://github.com/o2r-project/agile-2017](https://github.com/o2r-project/agile-2017) or via email to [daniel.nuest@uni-muenster.de](mailto:daniel.nuest@uni-muenster.de).
+Workshop papers (< 1000 words) must be submitted via pull request to the [workshop's GitHub repository](https://github.com/o2r-project/agile-2017), see instructions below.
 Selected papers will be invited for presentation at the workshop.

 ## Planned agenda